PortalToBlockchainOrganization/CryptoCount/README.md

 Initialize a local MongoDb collection -> https://www.mongodb.com/basics/create-database

-Paste the URL into db_update.py
+Paste the URI into db_update.py

 Change the final line in db_update.py to your timezone relative to UTC